Solomon Linda's Original Evening Birds

 Solomon Linda's Original Evening Birds was a South African vocal group formed by Solomon Linda in 1933.
-The band is known internationally for their song "Mbube" released in 1939, as it will be the origin of the hit "The Lion Sleeps Tonight".
+The band is known internationally for their song "Mbube" released in 1939, which is the origin of the pop song "The Lion Sleeps Tonight".
 During their activity, they often took part in singing competitions, in which they were unbeatable, according to historian Veit Erlmann.
-The group disbanded in 1949 after Linda's wedding.
+The group disbanded in 1948.
 They are the pioneers of the musical genres Mbube and Isicathamiya.